 The upgrade process on Windows is extremely conservative; in the event of an error condition during an upgrade, you will be able to revert to your pre-upgrade Perforce server or service.

-NoteIf your server has fewer than 1000 changes, the upgrade runs automatically.
-Larger installations require that you run p4d -xu manually.Either way, you must have sufficient disk space to complete the upgrade.
-The required amount is typically two to three times the size of the larger of the db.have or db.integ files.
+Note If your server has fewer than 1000 changes, the upgrade runs automatically.
+Larger installations require that you run p4d -xu manually.
+You must have sufficient disk space to complete the upgrade.